racedisparityaudit/ethnicity-facts-and-figures-manual/source/data-model-partials/data-model.md

 **Classifications**
 Entries in the `classification` table represent the various different sets of ethnicites used by the datasets we collect and publish.
 We currently store classifications for each new chart and table that is saved, and these chart and table classifications are used to assign a classification to the dimension itself.
-These dimension-level classifcations are stored in the `dimension_categorisation` table (this table is not shown in the diagram above).
+These dimension-level classifications are stored in the `dimension_categorisation` table (this table is not shown in the diagram above).
 This is a "legacy" table that should at some point be removed: dimension-level classifications used to be manually chosen by users as part of authoring a dimension, but now we have the mechanism in place to derive these from the chart and table on the dimension